replay-framework/replay/README.md

 ## Plugins

 Play1 [installs some plugins out-of-the-box](https://github.com/playframework/play1/blob/master/framework/src/play.plugins) which you can disable in your project.
-The plugins that Play1 setup by default will need to be explicitly added to your RePlay project's `play.plugins` file.
-The ability to disable plugins is no longer needed.
+The plugins that Play1 enables by default will need to be explicitly added to your RePlay project's `play.plugins` file.
+The ability to disable plugins is no longer needed (and has therefor been removed).

 Some Play1 plugins do not have a RePlay equivalent, such as:
-`play.plugins.EnhancerPlugin` (RePlay does not do byte-code "enhancing" by design), `play.ConfigurationChangeWatcherPlugin`, `play.db.Evolutions`, `play.plugins.ConfigurablePluginDisablingPlugin`
+`play.plugins.EnhancerPlugin` (RePlay does not do byte-code "enhancing" by design), `play.ConfigurationChangeWatcherPlugin`, `play.db.Evolutions` and `play.plugins.ConfigurablePluginDisablingPlugin`
-(no longer needed as you pick the plugins you need in your own project).
+(no longer needed as just explained).

 The RePlay project comes with the following plugins: